FAQ

 I'm a "penniless" writer.
 What if I can't afford your services?

-I understand that editing can be expensive, especially for young writers with limited means.
-I was you once!
-At the time, the prospect of paying for a professional edit felt terrifying: would it really be worth it?
-The short answer is, yes — I’ve never regretted getting my work edited.
-But the truth is that you may be able to find a workaround.
+But if you really can’t justify the investment, there might be a workaround.
 Maybe you’re lucky enough to have an in with someone.
+Maybe your writing group is willing to take on the text.
 Or maybe we can find a solution that suits the two of us.
-I’m always happy to talk and see how we might make collaboration feel good for BOTH of us.
+I’m always happy to talk and see how we might make collaboration feel good for both of us.
 So don’t hesitate to shoot me a message!